 Hello!
 Dave here once again.
 With winter in full force now here in the Midwest it is always good to have a new airplane project to work on to pass the time.
 Plus with everything else that is happening in the world this is even more so a necessity to keep ones sanity as well.
 So I thought it best to get this post out about the new motor glider that I have been working on to show everyone what I have been up to.

 As most of you have already seen on the blog I have posted several times about the planes that I fly and I have managed to put together a very nice foam core motor glider that I had flown all last year (pictured above).
 A great plane that has held up very well while learning the ins and outs of flying it.
+So with this being accomplished I decided to work on a new motor glider that would have a more aerodynamic wing, a fiberglass fuselage, a larger motor and battery along with a folding prop to improve it's glide performance.

 Here are a few images of the design that I put together to work out how it would possibly look once completed.